organic-chemistry/simunano/README.md

 It can simulate either a single fork or a read with random origin.
-A Brdu experiment is modeled by a starting time and then a fork charactarised by its speed incorporate Brud with an increasing exponential during a pulse whose length can be adjusted, followed by a decreasing exponential
+A Brdu experiment is modeled by a starting time and then a fork charactarised by its speed incorporate Brud with an increasing exponential during a pulse whose length can be adjusted, followed by a decreasing exponential.

+The script to perform deconvolution is located in [Deconvolution](https://github.com/organic-chemistry/simunano/blob/main/notebooks/Extract_distribution.ipynb)

 Install